re-store/Dimensionneuse/README.md

 # Dimensionneuse

-Project under Creative Commons Licence CC-BY

 ## What is it ?

-The Dimensionneuse is a device that aims at acquiring an object's dimensions in order to categorize random materials.
+The Dimensionneuse is a device which can be used to measure and categorize random materials.
-It is being developped by WAO and WOMA.
+It is being developped by WAO and WoMa.

 The idea behind the Dimensionneuse is to create a device that would allow us to reference wasted materials.
 Our goal is to encourage reusability of materials as far as architecture, design, and Building Information Modeling (BIM) are concerned.